-- 1. Contact us if you would like to receive an estimate of your retirement benefit based on the option you would like to elect. - 2.
-Complete the Preretirement Election of an Option form or the Preretirement Compound Option Election form, available at CaISTRS.com/forms or myCaISTRS. - 3.
+- Contact us if you would like to receive an estimate of your retirement benefit based on the option you would like to elect. - 2.
+Complete the Preretirement Election of an Option form or the Preretirement Compound Option Election form, available at CalSTRS.com/forms or myCalSTRS. - 3.
 Complete the Certification of Special Needs Trust form if your beneficiary is a special needs trust. - 4.
-Your spouse or registered domestic partner must sign your forms or you must complete and return the Justification for Non-Signature of Spouse or Registered Domestic Partner form with your preretirement election.
+Have your spouse or registered domestic partner sign your forms.
+If this is not possible, you must complete and return the Justification for Non-Signature of Spouse or Registered Domestic Partner form with your preretirement election.
 We will not accept your election form, and your election will not be effective, until this requirement is met.